pymeasure/leco-protocol/components.md

 :::

 ## Coordinator
-A component primarily concerned with routing/coordinating the message flow between other Components.
+A component primarily tasked with routing/coordinating the message flow between other Components.
 It represents the intermediate zmq brokers, proxies or somesuch.

+Every network needs at least one Coordinator, as all Components within a Node directly exchange messages only with the Coordinator.

+Every Node must have exactly one Coordinator.

 Multiple coordinator instances may be necessary for large deployments, but a single coordinator instance should be sufficient for operation.

-The presence of a coordinator should avoid the complexity/scaling of a purely point-to-point messaging approach.
+The use of a coordinator should avoid the complexity/scaling of a purely point-to-point messaging approach.

 ## Observer
 A Component that receives data from other Components, e.g. for logging, storage, or plotting, either directly in a streaming fashion, batched, or delayed.